-- Trainers/fashion pumps/boots (including canvas, suede or fabric footwear, Vans, Converse, Decathlon pumps, Ugg boots or Timberland boots)
+- Trainers / fashion pumps / boots (including canvas, suede or fabric footwear, Vans, Converse, Decathlon pumps, Ugg boots or Timberland boots)

 - Black trainers from sports brands are not allowed as school shoes

-- Lycra/stretchy, fashion, or frilly skirts, or skirts that are above the knee
+- Lycra / stretchy, fashion, or frilly skirts, or skirts that are above the knee

 - Tracksuit bottoms, jeans, combats, chinos, cords, fashion trousers or leggings

-- Headwear such as caps and bandanas, with the exception of students whose religion requires head covering
+- Headwear such as caps and bandanas, with the exception of students whose religion requires head covering or medical reasons

-- Hooded or tracksuit tops are only to be worn for PE/drama activities.
+- Hooded or tracksuit tops are only to be worn for PE / drama activities.